-If the bunion progresses to where there is no longer any cartilage on the joint surfaces, realigning the toe will only provide a cosmetic improvement, but not a decrease in pain.
-This is why early detection and treatment of acquired bunions is extremely important.
+If the bunion progresses to where there is no longer any cartilage on the joint surfaces, realigning the toe will provide a cosmetic improvement but not a decrease in pain.
+This is why early detection and treatment of acquired bunions are extremely important.

 As our knowledge of bunions progresses, surgical techniques to correct the deformity are improving as well.
-More effective correction with earlier healing times are now possible in ways that were unavailable in the past.
+More effective corrections with faster healing times are now possible in ways that were unavailable in the past.

 About UPMC Orthopaedic Care